DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],
     notes: [
-      "Candidate’s may have multiple nationalities (2 or more).
+      "Candidates may have multiple nationalities (2 or more).
 We currently account for this in a subsequent question", "A candidate may have no nationality (stateless, refugee).
 We don’t currently account for this.", "A candidate may also have an unknown nationality."
     ]